Skip to main content

 Cambridgeshire Skills is Cambridgeshire County Councils adult learning service.

-- We offer a wide range of courses and learning opportunities for adults aged 19 and over on the 31 August who have lived in the UK, EU or EEA for at least 3 years*
+• We offer a range of courses and learning opportunities for adults aged 19+ on the 31 August 2025 who are ordinarily resident in the UK on the first day of learning

 We enable individuals to improve their skills, confidence and employability.